 - Do their products offer any exclusive features?

-- Do they have an understanding of the challenges of protecting businesses in London specifically?
+- Do they have an understanding of the challenges of protecting businesses specifically?

 What to look for in a security company

 To apply for a license, a person must have completed a formal training programme and received a recognised qualification.
-There are five stages in the process before a license is awarded to an individual – these include background history and criminal record checks.
+There are five stages in the process before a license is awarded to an individual, which include background history and criminal record checks.

 - Awards – has the company received any awards recognising its work?

-- Local knowledge – does it know what security in London in particular will require?
+- Relevant knowledge – does it know what security for a business entails?